 In 2021, tuition for full-time students at Salem College was $30,500 a year.

-Salem College is a private, religious institution, so it has the same tuition for residents of North Carolina as it does for residents from other states.
+Salem College is a private, religious institution, so it has the same tuition for residents of North Carolina as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Salem College is $12,000 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Salem College costs $12,300 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining facilities.

 |Total Estimated Costs|